 While no one is pouring "Duff" beer, you can enjoy a cold beverage at "Moe's Tavern" or a number of other bars and breweries.

 Before Prohibition, Springfield was a major hops growing center.
+(Learn about the hops industry at the Springfield History Museum.)
 Today, Oregon is the second largest hop producer in U.S. with its own varietal called "Cascades Hops."
 The local craft beer culture in Springfield is being reclaimed with brew pubs like Plank Town Brewing Company and Hop Valley Brewing.

 4. Springfield Goes Beyond Darts